ChristophSchranz/Tweaker-3/README.md

 ### Previous Version

 The Tweaker's initial repository is here:

 <a href="https://github.com/iot-salzburg/STL-tweaker">
   <img align="center" src="https://github-readme-stats.vercel.app/api/pin/?username=iot-salzburg&repo=STL-Tweaker&theme=slateorange" />
 </a>

-### Ultimaker Cura 2, 3 and 4 - Plugin
+### Plugin for Ultimaker Cura

 The **Tweaker-3** is available in [Cura](https://ultimaker.com/software/ultimaker-cura)
 as **Auto-Orientation** in the *Marketplace* (Cura >= 4) respectively